English Word Origins: Stunning Insights You Never Knew

 4. Quarantine

-Surprising Origin: From Italian quaranta giorni, meaning “forty days.”
-Ships arriving in Venice during the plague had to stay isolated for 40 days before passengers could disembark.
+– Surprising Origin: From the Italian quaranta giorni, meaning forty days.
+During the plague, ships arriving in Venice had to remain isolated for forty days before their passengers could disembark, a practice intended to halt disease transmission.

 5. Sandwich

-Modern Meaning: Food between two slices of bread.
+– Modern Meaning: Food served between two slices of bread.

-Surprising Origin: Named after John Montagu, the 4th Earl of Sandwich, who supposedly ate meat tucked between bread to keep playing cards without using utensils.
+– Surprising Origin: Named after John Montagu, the 4th Earl of Sandwich.
+Allegedly, he ordered meat between bread so he could continue playing cards without using utensils—an act that inadvertently created a beloved meal.

 6. Disaster